JorgeSaicoski/volley-live-score/golang-api/README.md

 # Golang Volley Live Score

-This repository is part of a larger project that includes Golang, Ionic, and Docker.
+This repository is part of a larger project that includes Golang, React, and Podman/Docker.
 The goal of the project is to provide live scores and updates for a volleyball team, allowing parents to stay informed about their children's performance in matches.
 This specific repository contains the backend code for the project.

 ## Project Overview